aamik/aamik/README.md

 ## 🌇 My Learning Journey

-My repositories reflect journey - they are not just code, but milestones in my learning path.
+My repositories reflect my journey - they are not just code, but milestones in my learning path.
 They document my progress in understanding various programming languages, frameworks, data science concepts, and software engineering principles.

 ## 🌲 Personal Interests

-In my off time, I find balance in the tranquility of the outdoors, the thrill of cycling, the rhythm of music in all its forms, and the discipline of regular gym workouts.
+In my off time, I find balance in the tranquility of the outdoors, the thrill of cycling, music in all its forms, and the discipline of regular gym workouts.

 ## 📫 Get in Touch